Guide to the Erickson family papers

 Arrangement: The collection is arranged in the following series:

 Series 1.
 Josephine Erickson papers; 1903-1939

 Series 2.
 Arne S. Erickson papers; undated, 1922-1967

 Series 5.
 Photographs and cards; 1908-1971

-Digitized copies: Select images have been digitized and can be found online on Alaska’s Digital Archives by searching “Erickson family papers.”
+Digitized copies: Selected images have been digitized and can be found online on Alaska’s Digital Archives.
 For information about obtaining digital copies, please contact Archives and Special Collections.

 Rights note: Archives holds copyright to materials created by the Erickson family.
 The collection contains materials not created by the Erickson family which may be subject to copyright.